First Timer's Guide to Grayton Beach

 If you’re looking for a break from the beach, try your hand at creating a piece of South Walton-inspired art.
-The Shops of Grayton is home to Artist of the Year Mary Hong’s Shard Shop and Rock, Paper, Scissors, both of which offer interactive art experiences tailored to the whole family.
-You’ll also find former Artist of the Year Andy Saczynski’s gallery, which is home to his unique take on assemblage art.
+The Shops of Grayton is home to the Shard Shop and Rock, Paper, Scissors, both of which offer interactive art experiences tailored to the whole family.
+You’ll also find former 2013 Artist of the Year Andy Saczynski’s gallery, which is home to his unique take on assemblage art.

 After one visit to Grayton Beach, you’ll start to feel like a local yourself and realize why visitors come back to visit year after year.